Adopt a Cocker Spaniel

 7. You're Helping to Fund Animal Rescue Centres

-There are too many dogs, alone and abandoned, waiting to be rehomed.
-Why not take a trip to your local rescue centre and see who's waiting for you?
+Too many dogs, alone and abandoned, are waiting to be rehomed.
+Why not visit your local rescue centre and see who's waiting for you?

 Visitor Questions on Adopting a Cocker Spaniel

-I am regularly asked questions about rescue dogs, and I try to answer them as often as possible.
+I am regularly asked about rescue dogs, and I answer them as often as possible.

-One of the most common questions I am asked about rescue dogs is how do I settle him into his new forever home?
+One of the most common questions about rescue dogs is how do I settle him into his new forever home?
 Here's my advice; I hope it's helpful.

 Helping Your Adopted Cocker Spaniel To Settle In